sypherlev/php-chassis-framework/README.md

 * Run composer install.
 * Copy a new .env file from .env_sample, adding your own parameters.
 * Bootstrap the database using the migration tool.
+* If you're using the built-in EmailResponse, [install Postfix](https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-postfix-on-ubuntu-16-04).

 ## The various bits of the framework